Camay Calloway Murphy: Personal life and death

-Murphy moved to Washington, D.C. with her husband Booker T. Brooks in 1951.
+Murphy moved to Washington, D.C., with her husband, Booker T. Brooks, in 1951.
 In 1955, she gave birth to her son Christopher William Brooks.
 Murphy and her son appeared on Edward R. Murrow's Person to Person with her father and his family in 1956.
 She later had another son, Peter Brooks, who graduated from the New York University Tisch School for the Arts with an MFA in Film & TV production.
-He was letter diagnosed as an AuDHD (Autism with ADHD combined presentation) by Dr. Michael Bluestone and was also declared a Polymath.
-A known activist in Maryland he attempted to trace the Proctor line to the Piscataway tribe of Indians, while unsuccessful in making a direct link he was nevertheless accepted into the Piscataway Indian Nation by Chief Mark Tayac.
+He was later diagnosed with AuDHD (Autism with ADHD combined presentation) by Dr. Michael Bluestone and was also declared a polymath.
+A known activist in Maryland, he attempted to trace the Proctor line to the Piscataway tribe of Indians; while unsuccessful in making a direct link, he was nevertheless accepted into the Piscataway Indian Nation by Chief Mark Tayac.
 Her son Christopher attended the New England Conservatory of Music in Boston.
 As an undergrad, he transcribed and published the first written transcriptions of guitarists Joe Pass, Johnny Smith, and Wes Montgomery.
-He later taught guitar, and in 1998, he formed The Cab Calloway Orchestra in honor of his grandfather.
+He later taught guitar, and in 1998, he formed the Cab Calloway Orchestra in honor of his grandfather.

 In 1980, she married John H. Murphy III, head of the Afro-American newspaper, in the St. Andrew Chapel of St. James Episcopal Church in Baltimore.
-Her husband died in 2010.
+He died in 2010.

 Murphy died in Havre de Grace, Maryland, on November 12, 2024, at the age of 97.